nickvanschoten/afl-covid-study/ARTICLE.md

 The use of lagged values for win percentage and primetime allocation prevents data leakage: the CPI for season *t* is computed exclusively from information available before season *t* commences.
 The 2012 lag is left as a missing value rather than backfilled with contemporaneous 2012 data, preventing endogenous contamination of the earliest observations.
 The matchup-level treatment variable is then `CPI_diff = home_CPI - away_CPI`.

-### 3.4 Game-State Controls
+### 3.4 Mediation and Hub-Control Covariates

+To robustly isolate the crowd effect from the logistics of the 2020 hub season, we engineer two new continuous hub controls: `days_rest_diff` (home rest days minus away rest days) and `home_interstate_2020` (an indicator for designated 'home' teams playing outside their home state).
+These directly address the severe logistical asymmetries of the hub, cleanly neutralising the exclusion restriction vulnerability without requiring a full geospatial distance matrix.

-Following the panel construction, we include three time-varying match-level controls to absorb the physical state of play: `cp_diff` (home minus away contested possessions), `kicks_diff` (home minus away kicks), and `clearance_diff` (home minus away clearances).
-These controls capture the territory and ball-control asymmetry that genuinely determines free-kick receipt, preventing the crowd coefficient from absorbing variation driven by physical dominance.
+Separately, we construct three game-state controls to represent the physical state of play: `cp_diff` (home minus away contested possessions), `kicks_diff` (kicks), and `clearance_diff` (clearances).
+Crucially, these game-state controls are explicitly excluded from our primary causal identification models to prevent post-treatment bias (since these statistics are themselves altered by the 2020 fatigue treatment).
+We instead deploy them exclusively in a dedicated mediation specification to verify whether the structural collapse in game style fully accounts for any observed shifts.

 ---